zkchambers/Evidence/Skills-Pages.md

 {% endblock %}
 ```
-I developed a script to control the visibility of "Next" and "Finish" button under the cards.
+As shown in the images above, I developed a script to control the visibility of "Next" and "Finish" button under the cards.
 The script ensures that the "Finish" button is hidden on the first card and the "Next" button is hidden on the last card.